Key Takeaways

 Public Record Reality

 Philadelphia's permit history and violation records are public record, accessible through multiple online tools.
-Attempting to hide violations doesn't work — buyers, agents, title companies, and investors all have access to the same data.
+Attempting to hide violations doesn't work: buyers, agents, title companies, and cash buyers all have access to the same data.
 Transparency is not just legally required; it's your only practical option.

 Safety Violations Carry Additional Obligations